online-go/gtp2ogs/docs/OPTIONS-LIST.md

 This option can be useful to avoid spammers and bot abusers, who generally create new accounts to repeat their abuse.

-A reasonable value seems to be something between 5 and 20.
+If you want to use this option, a reasonable value seems to be something between 5 and 10.

 see [notes I](/docs/NOTES.md#i) for details